BernardoMesa/BernardoMesa.github.io/_posts/2017-7-14-ForecastingMovieRevenue.md

 ![Regularized Model Coeffs](/images/2017-7-14_post/Reg_Coeffs.png )

 ## <a name="IncrementalVsRegularization"></a>Which model to use?
-Regularized models or Incremental Approach model.
+## Regularized model or Incremental Approach model

-The only thing to do was to compare the performance of our cross validation model against or Incremental Approach model, and see if we gain performance by including more features in our model.
+The only thing to do was to compare the performance of our **Regularized** model against or **Incremental Approach** model, and see if we gain performance by including more features in our model.

-I evaluated the performance of the *Incremental Approach* model using 5 fold cross validation and found that performance was very similar to that of the regularized models (equal to the second decimal point in both r2 and mse), so until I find evidence that the more complex models would perform better, I would be inclined to choose the *Incremental Approach* model to reduce complexity.
+I evaluated the performance of the **Incremental Approach** model using 5 fold cross validation and found that performance was very similar to that of the **Regularized** models (equal to the second decimal point in both r2 and mse), so until I find evidence that the more complex models would perform better, I would be inclined to choose the **Incremental Approach** model to reduce complexity.

+## <a name="WhatIsNext"></a>Further Work